telerik/winforms-docs/image-editor/features/resize.md

 # Resize using the UI

 You can use the __Resize__ button which will open the resize dialog.
-The resize dialog where you can enter the desired size.
+In this dialog you can enter the new size of the image.

 ![](images/image-editor-resize002.png)
 ![](images/image-editor-resize001.png)